seanhardison1/vcrshiny/README.md

 # vcrshiny

-A data package and shiny app for visualizing research data collected as part of the Virginia Coast Reserve Long-Term Ecological Research (VCR LTER) program.
-The repository uses Github Actions to collect the most recent data from the VCR servers every four hours, and these data are immediately available in the app/package if installed or downloaded.
-However, the demo application linked at the top of this page is not tied to this update process (yet) 👻.
+A data package and shiny app for communicating research data collected through the Virginia Coast Reserve Long-Term Ecological Research (VCR LTER) program.
+Data are queried from the VCR servers and displayed on the app within two hours of data collection at tidal and meteorological stations in Oyster, VA.
+The app was built using the [golem](https://github.com/ThinkR-open/golem) framework.

-Read more about the program [here](https://www.vcrlter.virginia.edu/home2/).
+Read more about the VCR LTER program [here](https://www.vcrlter.virginia.edu/home2/).

 Installation:
 ```
 devtools::install_github("seanhardison1/vcrshiny")
 ```

-To access up-to-date time series of air and water temperatures, precipitation, wind speeds, and tides from the VCR:
+To access time series of air and water temperatures, precipitation, wind speeds, and tides from the VCR:
 ```
 vcrshiny::vcr_phys_vars
 ```